byterubpay/byterub-site/_posts/2018-02-11-logs-for-the-dev-meeting-held-on-2018-02-11.md

 **\<msvb-mob>** sgp: The 'malware response workgroup' is what I meant when contorting the words above.
 **\<sgp>** The scope of "my" workgroup is to help those whose computers have been exploited for mining or ransomware
 **\<msvb-mob>** sgp: Sounds like most primary things about the workgroup have been decided then, good work.
-**\<endogenic>** sgp: i've been curious about the personal network security consequences of operating a monero node too. would be nice to talk with you about that sometime
+**\<endogenic>** sgp: i've been curious about the personal network security consequences of operating a byterub node too. would be nice to talk with you about that sometime
 **\<rehrar>** Alright.
 We're over the designated time.
 So let's confirm next day:
 **\<rehrar>** February 25th.
 Did this new time work for people?
 **\<rehrar>** we were short dEBRUYNE and gingeropolous today. :'(